iff-gsc/LADAC-Examples/README.md

         This will open FlightGear and load an IRIS quadcopter animation (for visualization only, the computation is carried out by MATLAB).

-- Use the dynamics model of MATLAB/Simulink for software in the loop simulation of ArduCopter (controller runs in ArduCopter):
+- Use the dynamics model of MATLAB/Simulink for software in the loop simulation of ArduPilot (controller runs in ArduPilot):
-  1. Run a new MATLAB/Simulink simulation with Bebop2 quadcopter with the ArduCopter SITL interface:
+  1. Run a new MATLAB/Simulink simulation with Bebop2 quadcopter with the ArduPilot SITL interface:
       ```
       cd('workbenches/Bebop2')
       init_quadcopter_Bebop2_ArduPilot_SITL
       sim('QuadcopterSimModel_ArduCopter_SITL')
       ```
-  2. Run ArduCopter SITL in Gazebo mode from terminal (sim_vehicle.py must be on the path or you find it in Tools/autotest/).
+  2. Run ArduPilot SITL in Gazebo mode from terminal (sim_vehicle.py must be on the path or you find it in Tools/autotest/).
 	 You also have to specify the ArduPilot parameters file of the Bebop2 with the `add-param-file` parameter:
         ```
 		sim_vehicle.py -v ArduCopter --model=gazebo --add-param-file=<path-to-multicopter>/libraries/ladac-examples-data/ArduPilot_Frame_params/Parrot_Bebop2_MATLAB_SITL.param
         ```
-  3. Control the quadcopter from ArduCopter.
+  3. Control the quadcopter from ArduPilot.
 Therefore, you should use a ground control station (read QGroundControl or MissionPlanner documentation) or the [MAVProxy command prompt](https://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html#copter-sitl-mavproxy-tutorial).